tommclark/setap-documentation/docs/source/userreqs.rst

 * A system that assigns seats in a sequential order corresponding to the purchase time, ensuring fairness and transparency in seat distribution.
 This includes designing a mechanism that efficiently manages and updates seat availability in real-time, providing users with a clear understanding of their assigned seats based on their ticket purchase order within the event venue.

-* Establishing a notification system that keeps users informed about their events.
-This involves sending timely updates, including event reminders, changes in schedule, and any relevant information, through various communication channels such as email, push notifications, or SMS.

 * Robust measures to ensure that no credit card details or other sensitive information is collected during the sign-up process.
 This includes designing a secure authentication system that only requests essential information for account creation, excluding sensitive financial data.

 * Provide comprehensive and organised information about events.
 This includes implementing a structured layout with key details such as event name, date, time, venue, and description prominently displayed.
 Visual elements such as images or maps can be incorporated to enhance clarity.